abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Binary ufuncs**

-!!!
-Info ""
 There are also many binary ufuncs, that apply elementwise on two `ndarray`s.
 Broadcasting rules are applied if the arrays do not have the same shape:

 ```py
 a = np.array([1, -2, 3, 4])